marronnier-party/fiesta/USER_STORIES.md

 **So that** I know what I'm responsible for

 **Flow:**
-- Click "My Tasks" in navbar OR see on dashboard
+- See tasks on dashboard
-- See tasks grouped by event
+- See tasks on event details page
 - See status of each task
-- Quick actions to update status
+- Quick actions to complete tasks

-**Status:** ⚠️ Partially implemented (dashboard shows tasks, need dedicated page)
+**Status:** ✅ Implemented (Me::Show dashboard + Events::Show) - tasks visible throughout UI

 ---